Our group explores charge and energy transfer dynamics in

 hybrids incorporating 0D, 1D and 2D nanomaterials

-with advanced optical microscopy methods like time-resolved
+with optical microscopy methods like time-resolved

 micro-photoluminescence imaging and spectroscopy.
-We use self-assembly methods to connect various nanocomponents to obtain hybrids
+We use self-assembly methods to connect various nanocomponents

-through the CFN user program.
+to obtain hybrids with controlled optical behavior.
 Some of our past work is briefly described

 characterization of charge transfer and development of self-assembly methods to